 The allowances for customer deductions, which are netted against accounts receivable in the consolidated balance sheets, consist of agreed upon advertising support, markdowns and warehouse and other allowances.
-Consistent with the guidance provided in Issue No. 01-9, Accounting for Consideration Given by a Vendor to a Customer (Including a Reseller of the Vendor's Products) ("EITF 01-9"), by the Emerging Issues Task Force ("EITF") of the FASB, all such allowances are recorded as direct offsets to sales and such costs are accrued commensurate with sales activities.
+All such allowances are recorded as direct offsets to sales and such costs are accrued commensurate with sales activities.
 When a customer requests deductions, the allowances are reduced to reflect such payments.